MicrosoftDocs/azure-docs/articles/managed-applications/publish-notifications.md

 ---
 # Azure Managed Application with Notifications

-Publishers on the Azure Managed Application platform are able to specify custom notification webhook endpoints to receive event notifications about new and existing managed application instances.
-This allows the publisher to set up custom tracking and workflows at the time of managed application instance provisioning, updates and deletion.
+Some managed application publishers may want to automatically perform actions based on lifecycle events of managed application instances.
+Publishers can specify custom notification webhook endpoints to receive event notifications about new and existing managed application instances.
+It allows the publisher to set up custom workflows at the time of application provisioning, updates, and deletion.

 ## Getting Started
-In order to start receiving managed applications, you will need to spin up a public HTTPs endpoint and specify it while publishing the Service Catalog application definition or while publishing your Marketplace offer.
+To start receiving managed applications, spin up a public HTTPS endpoint and specify it when publishing the Service Catalog application definition or the Marketplace offer.

 Here are the recommended series of steps to get up and running quickly:
-- Spin up a public HTTPs endpoint that logs the incoming POST requests and returns `200 OK`.
+- Spin up a public HTTPS endpoint that logs the incoming POST requests and returns `200 OK`.
 - Add the endpoint to service catalog application definition or marketplace offer as explained below.
 - Create a managed application instance that references the application definition or the marketplace offer.
 - Validate that the notifications are being received successfully.
-- Follow the Notficiation Schema documentation below to parse the notification requests and implement your business logic based on that.
 - Enable authorization as explained in the **Endpoint Authentication** section below.
+- Follow the **Notification Schema** documentation below to parse the notification requests and implement your business logic based on the notification.

 ## Adding Service Catalog Application Definition Notifications
-#### Azure Portal
+#### Azure portal
 ![Service catalog application definition notifications on Portal](./media/publish-notifications/service-catalog-notifications.png)
 #### REST API